White Rose of York: History

 At the Battle of Minden in Prussia on 1 August 1759, Yorkshiremen of the 51st Regiment (predecessor of the King's Own Yorkshire Light Infantry) picked white roses from bushes near to the battlefields and stuck them in their coats as a tribute to their fallen comrades.
 Yorkshire Day is held on this date each year.

-When in 2015 the body of the last Yorkist King Richard III (killed by the forces of the future King Henry VII at the Battle of Bosworth in 1485) was re-discovered buried in the City of Leicester, it was re-interred in Leicester Cathedral on 26 March 2015 with a white rose engraved on the new coffin, which was made by Michael Ibsen, a distant relative of the king, whose DNA helped to prove his identity.
+When the body of the last Yorkist King Richard III (killed by the forces of the future King Henry VII at the Battle of Bosworth in 1485) was re-discovered buried in the City of Leicester in 2015, it was re-interred in Leicester Cathedral on 26 March 2015 with a white rose engraved on the new coffin.
+It was confirmed by the DNA of a woman who chose to remain private and by Michael Ibsen, both distant relatives of the king, whose DNA helped to prove his identity.

 Use in Yorkshire heraldry

 The flag of Yorkshire is a White Rose on a blue background.
 The flags of the three ridings also display it prominently.

 More than 20 civic entities in Yorkshire have a coat of arms which includes the rose of York.
+Including but not limited to: East Riding of Yorkshire Council, North Yorkshire Council, Barnsley Metropolitan Borough, and Bradford City Council.

 In heraldry The Rose of York is blazoned as A rose argent barbed and seeded proper (a white rose with sepals and seeds in their natural colours).
 According to the College of Heralds, the heraldic rose may be used with either a petal at the top or if slightly rotated with a sepal at the top.
 Traditionally the rose is displayed with a petal at the top in the North Riding and West Riding but with a sepal at the top in the East Riding of Yorkshire.

 The Yorkshire Party, a devolutionist political party with elected representatives active in Yorkshire, uses a stylised White Rose of York as their emblem.

 International uses

 The Yorkist rose is used in the seal of the City of York, Pennsylvania, which is known as "White Rose City".
 The town's minor league baseball team, which played in different leagues for several decades, was called the York White Roses.
 The white rose appears on one of the hats for York's current minor league baseball team, the York Revolution.
 The hats are worn during War of the Roses games versus the Red Rose City, the Lancaster Barnstormers.

 The York Rose features on the shield of Canada's York University.

 The York Rose also features in the emblem of Lenana School, a tier-one High School in Nairobi, Kenya.
 Lenana School was formerly known as Duke of York School.